Freelancer vs Agency vs In-house

 • It depends on the industry and the level of expertise but on average a freelancer may charge 1.5-2x the rate you would expect to pay a salaried employee

-• A freelancer may have other clients and may not always be available to take on unplanned, last-minute work at the drop of a hat or they may charge a rush fee for last-minute work
+• Not always available last-minute: A freelancer may have other clients and may not always be available to take on unplanned, last-minute work at the drop of a hat or they may charge a rush fee for last-minute work

-• Freelancers usually set their own hours and place of work, rather than the employee setting them
+• Not as much control over time and place of work: Freelancers usually set their own hours and place of work, rather than the employee setting them

-• Freelancers may not be able to integrate easily with other employees to get the information they need because they are not seeing them face-to-face.
+• No “water-cooler” chat, harder to integrate: Freelancers may not be able to integrate easily with other employees to get the information they need because they are not seeing them face-to-face.
 They cannot easily have “water cooler chat”

-• The company has to be able to trust the freelancer to access their systems and follow their IT policies etc.
+• Trust: The company has to be able to trust the freelancer to access their systems and follow their IT policies etc. Of course signing any relevant contracts or NDAs is always advisable!

 Reasons to use an agency